itumeleng96/ECE_Design/README.md

 - Use 16 Bit resolution with DMA and send over serial port Buffer
 - Not sure about the

-Direction Finder  Implementation
+_Direction Finder  Implementation_
-Milestone 4 -Project intitiation at 30 September
+_Milestone 4 -Project_
-To meet the requirements of this milestone ,the previous milestone is modified to accomodate two recieving channels.
+_The previous milestone is modified to accomodate two recieving channels_

 Process for the Direction Finder system
 Saved in the (Direction Finder) folder